Facilitator Spotlight

 Other Country Kitchens Facilitators

-Published in the October 2020 edition of the Monthly Munch.
-Here are a few words from Judy Stubbs from Maleny Branch in the Nambour North Coast Division about her time as a facilitator:The Country Kitchens program offers a wonderful extension of the QCWA’s commitment...
+Published in the September 2022 edition of the Monthly Munch.
+Here are a few words from Kaylene at Malanda Branch in Atherton Tableland Division about being a Country Kitchens facilitator:My name is Kaylene and I have been a Country Kitchens facilitator for QCWA...